Alan Bennett: 1980s

 Bennett wrote the play Enjoy in 1980.
 It barely scraped a run of seven weeks at the Vaudeville Theatre, in spite of the stellar cast of Joan Plowright, Colin Blakely, Susan Littler, Philip Sayer, Liz Smith (who replaced Joan Hickson during rehearsals) and, in his first West End role, Marc Sinden.
 It was directed by Ronald Eyre.
 A new production of Enjoy attracted very favourable notices during its 2008 UK tour and moved to the West End of London in January 2009.
-The West End show took over £1 million in advance ticket sales and even extended the run to cope with demand.
+The West End show took more than £1 million in advance ticket sales and even extended the run to cope with demand.
 The production starred Alison Steadman, David Troughton, Richard Glaves, Carol Macready and Josie Walker.

 1990s

 Bennett wrote The Lady in the Van based on his experiences with an eccentric woman called Miss Shepherd, who lived on Bennett's driveway in a series of dilapidated vans for more than fifteen years.
 It was first published in 1989 as an essay in the London Review of Books.
 In 1990 he published it in book form.
 In 1999 he adapted it into a stage play, which starred Maggie Smith and was directed by Nicholas Hytner.
 The stage play includes two characters named Alan Bennett.
 On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Maggie Smith reprising her role and Alan Bennett playing himself.
 He adapted the story again for a 2015 film, with Maggie Smith reprising her role again, and Nicholas Hytner directing again.
 In the film Alex Jennings plays the two versions of Bennett, although Alan Bennett appears in a cameo at the very end of the film.

 Bennett adapted his 1991 play The Madness of George III for the cinema.
 Entitled The Madness of King George (1994), the film received four Academy Award nominations: for Bennett's writing and the performances of Nigel Hawthorne and Helen Mirren.
 It won the award for best art direction.

+In 1995, Bennett wrote and hosted the three-part BBC documentary series The Abbey, directed by Jonathan Stedall.
+The programme provides a personal tribute to, and tour of, Westminster Abbey.